 In west Hertfordshire around 30,000 people are living with diabetes – around 1 in 20 residents.
-About nine out of 10 people have Type 2 diabetes, which is often linked to lifestyle issues such as an unhealthy diet and lack of exercise.
+Of this number about nine out of 10 patients have Type 2 diabetes, which is often linked to lifestyle issues such as an unhealthy diet and lack of exercise.

 Many people will experience potentially preventable complications from their diabetes such heart disease, blindness, kidney damage and amputations because they don’t know enough about their condition and how to manage it.

 There are a range of NHS services locally that aim to prevent people developing Type 2 diabetes and provide support and treatment for people living with diabetes:

 If you're at risk of Type 2 diabetes, making small changes could prevent diabetes from developing in the first place and this is what the NHS Diabetes Prevention Programme aims to do.